baentsch/oqs-software/haproxy/README.md

 - curl: QSC-enabled curl
 - haproxy: QSC-enabled HAproxy

-In addition, the image contains a simple (non-QSC) HTTP server, [lighttpd](https://www.lighttpd.net).
+In addition, the image contains a simple (non-QSC) HTTP server, [lighttpd](https://www.lighttpd.net) serving as a (test) backend to the HAproxy.

 ### Architecture